NNA/has_badges/README.md

 ## How To:

 ### Give points
-You can reward a given resource with points :
+You can reward a given resource with points:
 ``` ruby
 @user.wins 70
 @user.wins 70, 'Helping a friend'   # reason is facultative